oceord/blueprintflow/README.md

 # BlueprintFlow

 BlueprintFlow aims to simplify code generation through abstractions and structured data retrieval, allowing developers to create high-quality, modularized code with reduced overhead and adherence to established standards.
-This tool offers a systematic approach that not only ensures efficiency but also enhances productivity by minimizing manual labor and leveraging advanced retrieval techniques.

 ## Overview